 Standardized Total Body Skin Exam: Improved Accuracy and Efficiency?

 The total body skin exam is a standard of care for the detection of skin cancers.
 In a study published in the Journal of the American Academy of Dermatology, researchers used applied engineering principles to develop a standardized total body skin exam to improve the accuracy and efficiency of the physical exam.
-According to Jeffrey J. Miller, MD, of the Penn State Health Hershey Medical Center in Hershey, Pennsylvania, and colleagues, there is currently no standardized method for performing a total body skin exam, resulting in redundancy, unnecessary movements, and/or missed areas.
+According to Jeffrey J. Miller, MD, of the Penn State Health Hershey Medical Center in Hershey, Pennsylvania, and colleagues, there is currently no standardized method for performing a total body skin exam.
+This can result in redundancy, unnecessary movements, and/or missed areas.

 “Efficiency and accuracy are important because we do a lot of total body skin exams every day,” stated Matthew F. Helm, MD, in a Penn State press release.
 “However, we do not want to sacrifice accuracy for efficiency.”